 Locked in by deserts on all sides, the bleak land that makes up the western half of Uzbekistan is called Karakalpakstan.
 Formerly known as Khorezm, the area’s long history is dominated by the oasis towns along the life-giving Amu Darya.

-As you would expect, with the seat of power in Tashkent and the Amu Darya drained to irrigate cotton plantations, Karakalpakstan is not exactly blossoming.
+With the seat of power in Tashkent and the Amu Darya drained to irrigate cotton plantations, Karakalpakstan is not blossoming.

 Visitors come here, either to witness the disastrous present, or to unearth the glories of the past.
 A trip to Karakalpakstan combines well with a visit to Western Kazakhstan via the Aktau-Nukus road, Turkmenistan and the classic itinerary of Uzbekistan’s Silk Road cities.